 One of the many benefits of traveling for wine is the chance to meet talented, passionate people.
 Ivana Simjanovska is one of those people that we were lucky to connect with.
-She is the co-author of two Macedonian wine guide books, and she’s also served as a judge at various wine competitions within the Balkan region.
+She is the co-author of two Macedonian wine guidebooks and a judge at various wine competitions in the Balkan region.

 Explore Macedonian Wine with Ivana Simjanovska

 It began in 2007 when I was working at a multinational company.
 Many of my colleagues were into food and wine.
 At first, I gave them recommendations for restaurants in Skopje, and later, recommendations for wine.
 Soon after that, a few of us started a “Macedonian Wine Club” where we would feature different Macedonian wineries every month, and I was blown away by the level of interest in our monthly tastings.

 Afterwards, my colleague had the idea to write a book about Macedonian wines.
 I said yes on a whim.
 We traveled to all the wineries in Macedonia and asked them to participate in the book.
 Everyone said yes.
 My colleague and I self-funded the whole project.
 Once we had all the information, in 2011, we published Macedonian Wine Guide, the first book ever written on Macedonian wine.

 After publishing the book, I received my first invitation to be a judge at the Balkans Wine Competition, and things took off quickly from there.
 It helped that, at the time, I was the only one coming from Macedonia and people were eager to learn about our wines.
 I started to consider myself as a medium to the rest of the world—sharing the renaissance that was happening in Macedonia’s wine industry with people outside the country.